flipwooyoung/oci-google-functions/README.md

-This repository contains materials to transfer objects from OCI Object Storage to Google Workspace tools (e.g. Google Docs).
+This repository contains materials to transfer objects from OCI Object Storage to Google Workspace tools (e.g. Google Docs), and other forms of Functions.

 You will require a Google Account to utilize Google API, and a Service Account to use the code on this repository.